dpc10ster/RJafroc/cran-comments.md

 # Reason for submission TBA
-* In response to an email from Deepayan Sarkar <deepayan.sarkar@r-project.org> and Kurt Hornik <Kurt.Hornik@wu.ac.at> requesting an update to the current CRAN version 2.1.0 of `RJafroc` which is generating 3 NOTES, one of which is file-size related (installed size is 5.2Mb on `r-oldrel-windows-ix86+x86 64`).
+* In response to an email from Kurt Hornik <Kurt.Hornik@wu.ac.at> requesting an update to the current CRAN version 2.1.1 of `RJafroc` which is generating ERRORS, all of which are related to the recent update of `ggplot2`.
-* Specifically, they requested a fix to the 2 NOTES relating to the "Found the following math rendering problems" NOTEs in the "HTML version of manual" on the `r-devel-linux-x86 64 debian-clang` and the `r-devel-linux-x86 64-debian-gcc` platforms.
-* This update (v2.1.1) should fix these two NOTES.
+* This update (v2.1.2) should fix the ERRORS.

 # Test environments TBA

 ## OS X
-* R version 4.2.1 (2022-06-23)
+* R version 4.2.2 (2022-10-31)
 * Platform: x86_64-apple-darwin17.0 (64-bit)
 * Running under: macOS Catalina 10.15.7
 * iMac, 3.4GHz Quad-Core Intel Core i7